-Inside a national period of tumult, at the crux of post-Civil War reconstruction of black life in America, Sarah Jane Woodson Early became a historymaker.
-She’d already been among the first black women in the country to earn a bachelor’s degree when she graduated from Oberlin College, one of the few institutions willing to educate non-white, non-male students.
-And when Wilberforce College in Ohio—the first Historically Black College and University (HBCU) founded by African-Americans—hired Early in 1858 to lead English and Latin classes for its 200 students, she became the first black woman college instructor and the first black person to teach at an HBCU.
+Inside a national period of tumult, at the crux of post-Civil War reconstruction of Black life in America, Sarah Jane Woodson Early became a historymaker.
+She’d already been among the first Black women in the country to earn a bachelor’s degree when she graduated from Oberlin College, one of the few institutions willing to educate non-white, non-male students.
+And when Wilberforce College in Ohio—the first historically Black college and university (HBCU) founded by African American people—hired Early in 1858 to lead English and Latin classes for its 200 students, she became the first Black woman college instructor and the first Black person to teach at an HBCU.

 “There's nothing quite like being on a campus where you see these people every day when you're at that very vulnerable college student age.
 The atmosphere of people who share a common desire to strive, excel and achieve versus being surrounded by people who don't believe you can reach your potential—it's almost like a magic and it's very important,” says Conwill.

 Interest in HBCUs has surged and subsided over the course of their long and storied histories—the oldest of them, Lincoln University in Pennsylvania, was founded in 1854 as an all-male college and didn’t start admitting women until 1953—but collectively, they have consistently enrolled more Black women than men every year since 1976.
 As of 2018, those women, eager to thrive academically and set their individual courses in leadership, comprise 62 percent of students.

 Still, when it’s time to hire and be hired, Black women have struggled for parity in pay, title and, in academia, tenure ladders, even and sometimes especially at HBCUs, where the social justice of gender equity is often conflated with social justice around race.
 Women fortify their leadership, they command leadership, they demonstrate leadership.
 So how do HBCUs cultivate Black women in a way that predominantly white institutions have not?